 1. Kids Fundraise for Kids at Wellspring

 Do you and your kids like to bake or cook?
 Or, even just shop?
-Every day Redmond Youth Service Center provides wholesome, pre-cooked breakfasts, lunches, snacks and dinners for the hungry youth in their programs.
+Every day Redmond Youth Service Center provides wholesome, pre-cooked breakfasts, lunches, snacks and dinners for the youths in their programs.
 In addition, “snack packs” are distributed by their Street Outreach Team when they are connecting to youth on the street.
-(An example of a snack pack is ziplock bag with a Cup-o-noodles, plus 1-3 of the following items: chips/pretzels, juice, nuts/trail mix, granola bars/powerbars, or fruit leather).
+(An example of a snack pack is Ziploc bag with a cup of instant noodles, plus up to three of the following items: chips/pretzels, juice, nuts/trail mix, granola bars/power bars, or fruit leather).
 They are looking for people willing to prepare and bring to the shelter pre-cooked dinners, as well as simple, nutritious breakfast and lunches and the foods needed for "snack packs".